MYR Group (MYRG)

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

-MYR Group’s P/E ratio based on the next 12 months is 25.7x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
-We're pretty confident there are more exciting stocks to buy at the moment.
+MYR Group’s P/E ratio based on the next 12 months is 30.6x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are superior stocks to buy right now.